department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/payment-history/research/VHA-usability-study-9-2024/conversation-guide.md

 **Conversation Guide Questions**

 -   What are your initial impressions?

 -   What draws your attention the most on this page?

 -   What can you tell me about the copay cards you see on this page?

-Success criteria: [add]
+Success criteria:

+> [Pass] Participant mentions:

+- Only one of copays is payable in the portal
+- One of the copays has been sent to the US Department of the Treasury
+- One of the copays has been paid

+> [Partial Pass] Participant mentions only 2 of the 3

+> [Fail] Participant does not notice the difference between these 3 copay bills

 -   What copays are payable?

-Success criteria: [add]
+Success criteria:

+> [Pass] The James A. Haley Veterans’ Hospital - Tampa copay bill

+> [Partial Pass] Takes more than 30 seconds to notice

+> [Fail] Participant does not notice

 -   What does "current balance" mean to you?

+Success criteria:

+> [Pass] The amount I have to pay

+> [Fail] Doesn’t define it correctly

-How do you feel about this wording?
+-   How do you feel about this wording?
 Is there a different word or words you would use?

-Success criteria: [add]

 -   What do the small icons on the left of the text in the boxes tell you? (exclamation point, checkmark)

 Success criteria:

--   Status of the debt (pass)
+> -   Status of the debt (pass)

--   They notice the only with further prompting (partial pass)
+> -   They notice the only with further prompting (partial pass)

--   They don’t notice (fail)
+> -   They don’t notice (fail)

 -   Any information missing that you’d like to see?

 -   What link would you click on to find out more information about the James A Haley copay bill?

+Success criteria:

+> [Pass] “Review Details”

+> [Fail] Incorrect answer

 Success criteria: [add]